 Studying medicine isn’t just for aspiring doctors.
 You could put your medical expertise to creative use by becoming a Medical Media Producer.
 In this role, you blend your understanding of healthcare with media production skills, creating engaging and informative content.
 Whether developing educational videos, hosting health podcasts, or contributing to health documentaries, you're the bridge between medical expertise and public understanding, making complex health topics accessible to diverse audiences.

-Check out live apprenticeship vacancies in medicine, dentistry and nursing.
+Check out live apprenticeship vacancies in health and science.

 Explore further